-If the trajectory did not contain noise, then we would just seek the network with the shortest encoding.
+If the trajectory does not contain noise, then we would just seek the network with the shortest encoding.
 The number of bits used in the encoding tells us how many networks could be created using the parameters that we used.
-For example, by adding an incoming edge to a node we can potentially add N-1 different networks, where N is the number of nodes, because initially there are N-1 choice of a source node.
+For example, by adding the first incoming edge to a node we can potentially add N-1 different networks, where N is the number of nodes, because initially there are N-1 choices of a source node.
 Equivalently, we are adding log2(N) bits to the encoding.
-Each bit doubles the number of possible networks, and consequently the number of trajectories that can be fitted.
+Each bit doubles the number of possible networks, and consequently the number of trajectories that are associated with them.
 So the shorter the encoding, the less likely we are to select a network that randomly fits a given trajectory.

 Publications: